 What is a rebuilt title?

 A “rebuilt title” is a rebuilt or reconstructed vehicle that an insurance company previously designated as a total loss, usually due to an accident.
-A rebuilt title might be given to a car subsequently repaired and restored to operation.
+A rebuilt title might be given to a car that has been subsequently repaired and restored to operation.

-These vehicles are often severely damaged before they are rebuilt and refurbished parts may be used during reconstruction.
-In most states, an inspection of the vehicle is required before the vehicle is allowed to return to the road.
+These vehicles are often severely damaged before they are rebuilt, and refurbished parts may be used during reconstruction.
+In most states, an inspection is required before the vehicle is allowed to return to the road.

-Normally, a car becomes a salvage vehicle after an insurance company has declared it to be a total loss after an auto accident.
-The total loss threshold, or formula used to determine if a car is totaled, varies by state..
+Normally, a car becomes a salvage vehicle after an insurance company declares it a total loss after an auto accident.
+The total loss threshold, or formula used to determine if a car is totaled, varies by state.

 Generally, a salvage vehicle cannot be driven on the highways or have a valid license plate.
-A salvage vehicle must be repaired to become a rebuilt, roadworthy vehicle.
+It must be repaired to become a rebuilt, roadworthy vehicle.

 If a car with an old salvage title is repaired, it will be given a rebuilt title.
-However, it generally needs to go through inspection before being deemed safe for the road.
-Once it passes the safety test, it can be considered a reliable vehicle.
+However, it must be inspected before being deemed safe for the road.
+Once it passes the safety test, it can be considered a roadworthy vehicle.

 How does a car get a rebuilt title?